mbender74/ti.bottomsheetcontroller-ios/README.md

 * `nonSystemSheetTopShadow:bool`<br/>topShadow visible or not visible

 * `nonSystemSheetShouldScroll:bool`<br/>when your contentView is not a scrollable view, then this activates scrolling if the contentView is larger then the bottomSheet
- **ATTENTION**: when you put a tableView, scrollView or listView inside your contentView this property disables scrolling in the contentView in favour of the bottomSheetScrollView
+ **ATTENTION**: when you put a tableView, scrollView inside your contentView this property disables scrolling in the contentView in favour of the bottomSheetScrollView

 * `nonSystemSheetAutomaticStartPositionFromContentViewHeight:bool`<br/>when this property is "**true**" the nonSystemSheet opens in the height of the contentView, **all detents are disabled**, only the real height is active, "**startDetent**" property **will be ignored**, also the "detents" property are ignored -- if you want an undimmed background, then you need to set property "**largestUndimmedDetentIdentifier**" to "large" if NOT set defaults to false